 - CIS 102 Keyboarding.
 Basic skill development in the operation by touch of a computer or typewriter keyboard and ten-key calculator pad.
 For students with no previous instruction in typewriting.
 May be waived by a proficiency test.
 Fall. - CIS 113 Introduction to Computer Systems.
 An introduction to computers and data processing taught as a general education course for all students.
 May be waived by a proficiency test.
-Fall, Winter. - CIS 123

-Basic Programming I. Programming in BASIC computer language for business and non-business applications.
+Fall, Winter. - CIS 123 BASIC Programming.
+Programming in BASIC computer language for business and non-business applications.
 Prerequisite: CIS 113.
-Fall, Winter. - CIS 213 Basic Programming II.
-Advanced programming in BASIC computer language for business applications.
+Fall, Winter. - CIS 213 Intermediate Programming.
+The representation of algorithms in narrative form including mathematical symbolism, flowcharts and computer programs.
+Algorithms will be developed for problems involving numerical calculations, character manipulation, and sorting.
+A higher level programming language will be covered with attention to special features including functions, subroutines, and file access techniques.
 Prerequisite: CIS 123.
-Fall.

-- CIS 223 COBOL I. Application program development using COBOL.
+Fall. - CIS 223 COBOL I. The student will code business data processing programs using a structured, top-down approach.
+The student will plan program solutions using systems and program flowcharts and pseudocode.
+Project programs will include file processing, loop control, tables, and subroutines.
 Prerequisite: CIS 123.
 Fall. - CIS 233 COBOL II.
-An advance course in program development using COBOL.
+Major areas of study include sequential, indexed sequential, and random processing; real time program entry; debugging and testing.
 Prerequisite: CIS 223.
 Winter. - CIS 243 Systems Analysis Methods.
 An overview of the system development life cycle with emphasis on techniques and tools of system documentation and logical system specification.
 Prerequisite: CIS 123.
 Fall. - CIS 253 Structures Systems Analysis and Design.
 Advanced coverage of the strategies and techniques of structures systems development.
 Prerequisite: CIS 243.
 Winter.